swiftlang/swift/docs/3 - Simple User Defined Datatypes i.e. enum, union, and struct.rst

 A struct declaration is just like a declaration of a union containing a single element, plus it injects the (single) constructor into the global namespace.
-The injected constructor is why "CGSize" works without requiring CGSize::CGSize or :CGSize in an inferred context.
+The injected constructor is why "CGSize" works without requiring CGSize.CGSize or .CGSize in an inferred context.
 Internal to the compiler, this is just de-sugared and handled uniformly with the more general union case, just like 'func' is de- sugared to 'var'.